-The register provides a way to claim an interest in personal property, particularly in situations where the goods are no longer in your possession.
-For example: if goods are hired, rented or leased out, or where goods are left on building sites during the completion of a construction job.
+The register provides a low cost way to claim an interest in personal property, particularly in situations where the goods are no longer in your possession.
+For example, if goods are hired, rented or leased out, or if goods are left on building sites during the completion of a construction job.

 If you’re not familiar with the PPSR, we encourage you to investigate its benefits before it’s too late.
 The easy-to-follow PPSR business guide is a great place to start.

 Tip: PPSR registrations expire after seven years.
 If your registration expires it can’t be renewed or extended.
 To check the status of your PPSR registrations log in to the Personal Property Securities Register and access the free registrations due to expire report.
 You can then look to extend any existing registrations and select a new expiry date.